88-degrees/Book-of-Changes/appendix02s2.md

 The addition to the Text of 1 the purpose' in paragraph 4 is to show that the putting marriage off is on the part of the lady and not on the other side.

-<a name="fn_244"></a>[336:LV](#fr_244) Lightning appears here as the natural phenomenon of which Lî is the symbol.
-The virtues attributed to the two trigrams are certainly required in the application of them which is subjoined; but that application has little or nothing to do with the explanation of the hexagram supplied by the Text.
+<a name="fn_244"></a>[336:LV](#fr_244) Lightning appears here as the natural phenomenon of which **Lí ☲** is the symbol.
+The virtues attributed to the two trigrams **☳** **☲** are certainly required in the application of them which is subjoined; but that application has little or nothing to do with the explanation of the hexagram supplied by the Text.

 I hardly understand the conclusion of paragraph 1.
 My translation of it is according to the view of [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), if I rightly understand that.

 Paragraph 2.
-It is by such sincerity that the mind is affected,--that is, the mind of the ruler occupying line 5.
+It is by such sincerity that the mind is affected, -- that is, the mind of the ruler occupying line 5.

 ###### p.
 337

 Line 3 has a correlate in 6, which is weak, and as it were out of the game.
 The light in 3 moreover is hidden.
 Hence the symbolism; and through the blindness of its subject his hurt, which unfits him to be employed.

-The line undivided like 4 is 1; perhaps we might translate--'He meets with the subject of the parallel line.'
+The line undivided like 4 is 1; perhaps we might translate -- 'He meets with the subject of the parallel line.'

 No one but himself has any confidence in the subject of line 6.
 He holds himself aloof from others, and they leave him to himself.

-<a name="fn_245"></a>[338:LVI](#fr_245) Different attempts are made to bring the idea of a travelling stranger out of the trigrams Kăn and Lî; but none of them is satisfactory.
-Let [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda)'s view serve as a specimen of them:--'A fire on a mountain lays hold of the grass, and runs with it over the whole space, not stopping anywhere long, and soon disappearing;--such is the emblem of the traveller.'
+<a name="fn_245"></a>[338:LVI](#fr_245) Different attempts are made to bring the idea of a travelling stranger out of the trigrams **Gèn ☶** and **Lí ☲**; but none of them is satisfactory.
+Let [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda)'s view serve as a specimen of them: -- 'A fire on a mountain lays hold of the grass, and runs with it over the whole space, not stopping anywhere long, and soon disappearing; -- such is the emblem of the traveller.'
 The application may be derived well enough from the attributes of the trigrams; but does not fit in with the lessons of the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) and [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols).

 The meanness of the subject of line 1 does not arise from the nature of his occupation; but from his mind and aim being emptied of all that is good and ennobling.